iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.0.1/report.md

 <img src="5_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 5 reviews"/>
 </p>

+> Seems to be working.
+If you don't drink the kool-aid, and stay away from Apple this works just fine.
+I have not even noticed any battery drain on my Android phone.<br> :date: __2020-05-23 02:12:06__

+> Have downloaded this on both my mom's and my phone (Samsungs), and haven't had any problems.
+It only asks for bluetooth to be turned on and for you to enter a phone number to contact you should you encounter someone who later tests positive.<br> :date: __2020-05-23 02:11:24__

+> Unlike others here, my experience is that this app's battery usage on my S9 is very minimal.
+That is with Bluetooth always being on.
+I suspect that some people are misreading their battery usage.
+The problem with having a manual on/off switch is that you will forget to turn the app back on when you go out.
+My only criticism is that Alberta has not done enough to encourage the public to use this app.
+As of this writing, there have been only 50,000 downloads.<br> :date: __2020-05-22 18:24:21__

+> I hope more and more people will download this app so that we can try and get ahead of this virus.
+But there's been too many people out there with the conspiracy theories that this is not real problem is when in your lifetime have you seen everything practically shut down its app for essential Services?
+It hasn't happened.
+And giving them your upload of where you've been that day.
+As it stands any Dr. Can look at your WHOLE medical history.just do it ppl!!<br> :date: __2020-05-22 00:40:38__

+> Battery drainage not an issue for me, everything works fine.
+(Galaxy S9)<br> :date: __2020-05-17 21:23:06__

+> Seems to work fine on my galaxy note 9.
+See notification from time to time and thats it.
+Haven't seen any changes in phone performance and no one for AHS has called.
+So... happy about that.<br> :date: __2020-05-17 19:52:27__

 > Works well on my pixel 3.
 No issues.<br> :date: __2020-05-16 02:32:19__

 > Will not send 6 digit code.<br> :date: __2020-05-15 03:08:34__